-11. The WHETO will be supported by 20 non-directorate staff.
-We intend to create five permanent non-directorate posts and one two-year time-limited post2 for various duties relating to the administrative and public relations, commercial relations and investment promotion.
+The WHETO is proposed to be supported by 20 non-directorate staff.
+We plan to create five permanent non-directorate posts and one two-year time-limited post2 for various duties relating to the administrative and public relations, commercial relations and investment promotion.
 Another 14 supporting personnel will be engaged locally to provide support in various areas of work.
-The proposed organisation chart of the WHETO is at Annex 3.
+The proposed organisation chart of the WHETO is at Enclosure 3.